-Office / Division / Lab: OCTGT / DCGT / CTTB
+Office / Division / Lab: OTAT / DCGT / CTTB

+The goal of our work is to identify and understand those molecular signals that might help us to predict how a cell will function after being administered to patients.
 We are especially interested in understanding the molecular signals that determine whether a cell remains immature and continues to multiply, or stops dividing and matures into a cell that performs a specific function in the body.
-The goal of our work is to identify and understand those molecular signals that might help us to predict how a cell will function after being administered to patients.
-The molecular signals we study are evolutionarily conserved (present in all animals) and widely used (present in many cell types) signaling pathways such as the Notch and Wnt pathways.
+The molecular signals we study are evolutionarily conserved (present in all animals) and widely used (present in many cell types).
 We have developed genetically engineered mice in which these molecules can be turned on or off in response to certain stimuli.
 This allows us to study when these signals are needed during tissue repair and organ development.
 Our laboratory uses the mouse as a model to study how tissues mature and how biological signals determine the fate of cells in the body because organ development in mice is very similar to that of humans.